 Who are the youngest NFL quarterbacks to start in a Super Bowl?

-Where Jalen Hurts ranks among youngest QBs to start in a Super Bowl originally appeared on NBC Sports Chicago
+Where Jalen Hurts ranks among youngest QBs to start in a Super Bowl originally appeared on NBC Sports Bayarea

 Jalen Hurts entered the NFL as a backup to Carson Wentz.
 Just a few years later, he's set to start in a Super Bowl.